Is Rancid Fish Oil Safe to Consume?

 Think about fish oil.
 If your gut reaction is “yuck,” you are in good company.

-Why Does Fish Oil Go Bad So Quickly?
+Why Does Fish Oil Go Bad Quickly?

 As seafood lovers know, fish spoils more easily than other foods if not kept cold or consumed quickly.
 The same goes for fish oil.

-The reason fish and fish oil spoil quickly is that they are rich sources of polyunsaturated omega-3 fatty acids.
+The reason fish and fish oil spoil quickly is that they are rich sources of omega-3 polyunsaturated fatty acids.
 Known for their anti-inflammatory benefits, omega-3s are characterized by their large numbers of reactive double bonds.
 While this chemical structure makes the omega-3s extremely flexible and responsive in the cell, the same trait also explains why these fatty acids are so vulnerable to the effects of oxygen.

 Rancid Fish Oil Effects Are Cause for Concern